 Individuals who wish to blend clinical medicine with the discovery and application of new knowledge may wish to pursue a dual degree (MD/PhD or DO/PhD) to receive comprehensive training in both areas.
-There are over 100 dual degree programs, most at MD-granting institutions (though there are some at DO schools), most providing significant financial support for the approximately eight years of required training.
+There are over 100 dual degree programs, most at MD-granting institutions (though there are some at DO schools).
+Most programs provide significant financial support for the approximately eight years of required training.

-Prerequisites: generally mirror the requirements for the medical school, though this may vary depending on the doctoral field of interest.
+Generally mirror the requirements for the medical school, although this may vary depending on the doctoral field of interest.
 Significant research experience is expected.

 - Apply in June, about 16 months before intended entry.
 Complete the same applications as regular MD and DO applicants, with additional information required regarding interest in the dual degree.

-- MD/PhD programs prefer/require a committee letter of recommendation.
-See HPA Application Process: Committee Letter.
+- Many MD/PhD programs prefer/require a committee letter of recommendation.

 - AAMC web portal for students considering careers in biomedical research